Our staff are professionals from various mental health fields interested in college student development.

 Bradley Bryk, Psy.D.

 Brad received his doctorate degree in Clinical Psychology from Loyola University Maryland, and he received his master’s degree in Sport and Performance Psychology from the University of Denver.
 He completed his doctoral internship at Catholic University of America’s Counseling Center.
 Brad has special interests in the areas of athletics, identity development, anxiety concerns, interpersonal relationships, and social justice issues.
 He utilizes an integrative approach to his clinical work, which is informed by interpersonal, third wave CBT, and multicultural perspectives.
 In his free time, Brad can be found working out, cheering for the New York Jets and New York Yankees, reading books, practicing yoga, and spending time with his family (which includes his dog, Willy Wonka).
+Brad will be with our office for the fall 2021 semester.

 Sheila V. Graham, Ph.D.